-After months of being, quite literally, locked away in our houses, we finally have the freedom to spend time outdoors.
+After months and months of being, quite literally, locked away in our houses, we finally have the freedom to spend time both outdoors and indoors.
 Whereas the daily walk was the highlight of our days before, we can now meet up with friends and family in the garden, park or on the beach.
-With Spring coming in quickly, it’s getting warmer and nicer outside every single day, fueling our urge to go outside even more.
-Post-lockdown, we can imagine you’re sick of practicing yoga in the same environment every single day.
-Not very inspiring at all, is it?
-Grab your yoga mat and join us on practicing outdoor yoga this coming Spring.
+With Summer coming in quickly, it’s getting warmer and nicer outside every single day, fueling our urge to go outside even more.
+After lockdown, where you might have spent months practicing yoga in the same environment every single day, we imagine you may want to spend a bit of time practicing your moves outside.
+Grab your yoga mat and join us on practicing outdoor yoga this Summer.
 What are you waiting for?
 If you need a bit more motivation, we will guide you through how you can embrace outdoor yoga in this blog.

 Bring your friends to the park

 The best part about practicing yoga outdoors is that you can assemble a couple of friends to join, as long as social distancing is complied.
 If you have a park in the neighborhood, you will only need a yoga mat and good company to get started.
 Or if you prefer a quiet moment for yourself, that’s all up to you.
 As you will be transporting your yoga mat, it’s convenient to use a carry strap to make your life a bit easier.
 Find a quiet place in the park, lay out your yoga mats and begin your yoga flow.
 Don’t forget to inhale deep breaths of fresh air, after all, you should fully enjoy the outdoors!